Tactical Data Link

 - The radios automatically handle voice and data contention.

-For more information on TDL configuration in ACE see ASTi Application Note 26: Part VII
+For more information on TDL configuration in Telestra, see ASTi Application Note 26: Part VII